-v3 is the the free utility that is used to manage all aspects of our
+v3 is the the free utility that is used to manage many aspects of our

 Ethernet-enabled devices.
 This includes the configuration of the network

 settings, updating the firmware in the devices, and setting up any

 The use of an Excel-style grid allows the list of devices to be sorted

 by any column.
 The built-in Export feature will save the current device

 list information to a CSV file.
 The 'Restore Factory Settings' function

 will reset Name, Module ID, IP Address and Description of a device to their default

 NetEdit v3 also has an integrated firmware update facility for all of the EBCs & EBC100s, ECOMs, ECOM-Fs, ECOM100s & BX-ECOMLTs, BX-MBIOs, GS-EDRVs & GS-EDRV100s, ERMs & ERM100s, PBCs, the H0-PSCM, and the MB-Gateway.
 The 'Live Update' facility will retrieve the latest firmware files from the Host Engineering web site, then indicators in the 'F', 'B' and 'C' columns will show which devices have out of date firmware, out of date boot loaders, and/or address configuration conflicts.
 Note: You may have to disable Window's built-in firewall to successfully update the firmware or boot loader in the Ethernet device.
 You can turn always it back on after the firmware update has completed.